How to Develop a Morning Routine Without Ever Becoming a Morning Person

 If hitting snooze way too many times is an issue, try putting your alarm across the room so that you have to get out of bed to turn it off.

 Instead I recite Psalm 118:24 “This is the day the Lord has made, I will rejoice and be glad in it.”
-You may want to put this on a post it note on your alarm or frame it by your bed.
-This helps motivate me to get up with expectation that God has a plan for me for the day.
+You may want to put this on a Post-It note on your alarm or frame it by your bed.
+This helps motivate me to get up with an expectation that God has a plan for me for the day.
 Perhaps you prefer another scripture or quote that you find motivating.